-Packaging: The packaging comes in a white round pot with a transparent screw lid.
-The lid has a holographic writing on the top – ColourPop.
-The bottom of the pot specifies the name of the product “Elixir.”
-The eyeshadow comes in a white cardboard box with the name of the product and the ingredients list.
+Packaging: The packaging is pretty standard clear tube with holographic writing on the side – ColourPop Ultra Satin.
+The bottom of the tube specifies the name Lyin’ King.
+The tube has a silver cap.
+The applicator is a standard doe foot.
+The product comes in a white cardboard box with the name of the product and the ingredients list.

 - Extremely pigmented.

 - Good packaging.

 - Cruelty free.

 - Extremely comfortable.

 Cons of ColourPop Lyin’ King Ultra Satin Lip:

 Would I Recommend/Repurchase ColourPop Lyin’ King Ultra Satin Lip?

 Yes, I do recommend it to everyone.
 This is a must try liquid lipstick.
 Yes, I will repurchase.

 ColourPop Instigator Ultra Matte Lip